What is a kidney stone?

 - Past urinary tract infections that kept returning

 - Low estrogen.
-Women with low estrogen levels after menopause or after removal of the ovaries are at greater risk for kidney stones.
+People with low estrogen levels after menopause or after removal of the ovaries are at greater risk for kidney stones.

 - Gender.
-Men between the ages of 30 and 50 are the most likely to get kidney stones.
+People assigned male at birth between the ages of 30 and 50 are the most likely to get kidney stones.

 - High uric acid level.
 Diseases that raise uric acid levels (gout) raise your risk for stones.